Setup Central Instance Infra

 This page provides the step-by-step process for setting up the central-instance infra.

-Know about EKS:
+Know about EKS: https://www.youtube.com/watch?v=SsUnPWp5ilc

-Know about Taints and Tolerations
+Know about Taints and Tolerations https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/

-Know about node-affinity
+Know about node-affinity https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity

-Know what is terraform:
+Know what is terraform: https://youtu.be/h970ZBgKINg

-Install version (0.14.10) for the Infra-as-code (IaC) to provision cloud resources as code and with desired resource graph and also it helps to destroy the cluster in one go.
+Install terraform version (0.14.10) for the Infra-as-code (IaC) to provision cloud resources as code and with desired resource graph and also it helps to destroy the cluster in one go.

-on your local machine so that you can use AWS CLI commands to provision and manage the cloud resources on your account.
+Install AWS CLI on your local machine so that you can use AWS CLI commands to provision and manage the cloud resources on your account.

 You'll get a Secret Access Key and Access Key ID.
 Save them safely.